freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-foundations/css-foundations-question-b.md

 ---
 # --description--

-Class selectors will select all elements with the given `class`, which is just an attribute you place on an `HTML` element.
-Here’s how you add a class to an `HTML` tag and select it in `CSS`:
+Class selectors will select all elements with the given `class`, which is just an attribute you place on an HTML element.
+Here’s how you add a class to an HTML tag and select it in CSS:

 ```html
 <!-- index.html -->